BoukeNijhuis/dynamic-version-url/README.md

     compile "io.github.boukenijhuis:dynamic-version-url:0.0.3"

 Please check if the version in the dependency above is the latest version!
+This can be done over here: https://central.sonatype.com/artifact/io.github.boukenijhuis/dynamic-version-url.

 ## Change the version prefix string